G4nnesh/Detectron2OnROS/README.md

 # README

-El Mehdi CHOUHAM in collaboration with CRISTAL laboratory
+Detectron2OnROS : a Detectron2 package for ROS
 =======
-El Mehdi CHOUHAM avec le Laboratoire CRISTAL
+El Mehdi CHOUHAM in collaboration with CRISTAL laboratory
 ---

 # Projet